empa-scientific-it/openbis/docs/user-documentation/general-admin-users/custom-database-queries.md

 It is possible to combine multiple keys like
 this: `${estimate::type=integer::list=1,3,7,12`}.

-Why to provide a data type
+> :warning: **Why to provide a data type**

-Providing a data type with `type=...` is not mandatory.
+> Providing a data type with `type=...` is not mandatory.
 In a future version of the software we may add additional client-side validation based on this value, but in the current version we don't do that yet.
 If you do *not* provide a data type, openBIS will ask the database for the type of the particular query parameter.
 This works fine for most databases, but not for all.
 Oracle is a well-known example that cannot provide this information.
 So if your query source is an Oracle database and you do not provide a data type, you will get an error saying` "Unsupported feature`".
-To fix this, you have to provide the data type.
+To fix this, you have to rovide the data type.

 #### Array Literals for PostgreSQL data sources